 - State and local cash assistance programs

-- Supplemental Security Income (SSI), which helps people with limited income and who have disabilities, are blind or are age 65 or older
+- Supplemental Security Income (SSI) helps people with limited income and disabilities, are blind, or are age 65 or older.

 - General Assistance or other local cash assistance programs